-And here we sit, many years later, also offered the opportunity to hope, to prophesy, to see visions and to dream dreams.
+And so here we sit, many years later, also offered the opportunity to hope, to prophesy, to see visions and to dream dreams.
 What will be our prophecy?
 What is the message of God that we hear and feel compelled to convey to his people?
-Can we hear that God cares for all flesh, and offers to pour out his Holy Spirit upon them?
-Do we see visions of how God is active in the lives of people in our community, and how we might be part of those visions?
-Dare we dream that we might be called upon to be God's agents of mercy, and justice, and caring, and love in the community and the world in which we live?
-Dare we act like drunken fools, filled with the Spirit of God, relating to all around us the power of God's deeds?
-I believe so - do you?
+Can we hear that God cares for all flesh and offers to pour out his Holy Spirit upon them?
+Do we see visions of how God is active in the lives of people in our community and how we might be part of those visions?
+Dare we dream that we might be called upon to be God's agents of mercy and justice and caring and love in the community and the world in which we live?
+Dare we act like drunken fools, filled with the Spirit of God, relating to all around us the power of God's deeds?work